NicoleYoung01/Cipher-2/Book Cipher_ computer code.md

 ## What are codes and ciphers used for?

 **Codes and ciphers are a means of producing secret communications.
-Codes and ciphers are forms of cryptography, a term from the Greek kryptos, hidden, and graphia, writing.**
+Both transform messages into series of symbols that are intelligible only to specific recipients.**